stackblitz/docs/docs/guides/user-guide/general-faqs.md

 3. If you are using Codeflow, you can push code directly into GitHub and then use the [Netlify](https://github.com/apps/netlify) or [Vercel](https://vercel.com/docs/concepts/git/vercel-for-github) GitHub bots to deploy your site.

-### Are MongoDB and Mongoose supported?
+### Are MongoDB, Mongoose, Postgres or MySQL supported?

-Currently, database connections are not supported in StackBlitz.
-If you'd like to request something new to be added to StackBlitz, you can fill out fill out a [Feature Request issue](https://github.com/stackblitz/core/issues/new?assignees=&labels=Status%3A+Triage%2C+Type%3A+Feature+Request&template=feature-request.md&title=) on our GitHub repository or share your thoughts in our [Discord server](https://discord.gg/stackblitz)!
+Currently, direct TCP database connections are not supported.
+However,  an API based database provider like [Neon](https://neon.tech/) (a serverless Postgres DB, accessible via API calls) may provide an alternative approach.

 ### How do I view my invoice?